ItalyPaleAle/svelte-spa-router/README.md

 <button on:click={() => push('/page')}>Go somewhere</button>
 ````

 The `push`, `pop` and `replace` methods perform navigation actions only in the next iteration ("tick") of the JavaScript event loop.
 This makes it safe to use them also inside `onMount` callbacks within Svelte components.

-The functions return a Promise that resolves with no value once the navigation has been triggered (in the next tick of the event loop); however, please note that this will likely be before the new page has rendered.
+These functions return a Promise that resolves with no value once the navigation has been triggered (in the next tick of the event loop); however, please note that this will likely be before the new page has rendered.

 ### Parameters from routes